-It’s through sheer brilliance of acting and direction that, Nawazuddin Siddiqui and Nandita Das have been able to bring Saadat Hasan Manto to life in the short film, “In Defence of Freedom”, which was premiered at the India Today Conclave 2017 as part of #BigShorts2017, where three directors – Nandita Das, Sudhir Mishra, and Ram Madhvani made three short films to give a glimpse into the idea of where our country is headed and where it should head.
+It’s through the sheer brilliance of acting and direction that, Nawazuddin Siddiqui and Nandita Das have been able to bring Saadat Hasan Manto to life in the short film, “In Defence of Freedom”, which was premiered at the India Today Conclave 2017 as part of #BigShorts2017, where three directors – Nandita Das, Sudhir Mishra, and Ram Madhvani made three short films to give a glimpse into the idea of where our country is headed and where it should head.

 The short film gave a peek into the upcoming biopic movie by Nandita Das, where Nawazuddin Siddiqui plays the lead role as the controversial writer, Saadat Hasan Manto.
 Nandita Das said, “The beauty of Saadat Hasan Manto is that even after so many years, he is so relevant.”
 There is no denying that given the state of freedom of expression and speech in our country, a biopic on a writer that defended that freedom will be of utmost relevance.